-- Salt, pepper, and other seasoning – we’re pepper junkies so we carry a backpacking size pepper grinder.
+- Salt, pepper, and other seasonings – we’re pepper junkies so we carry a backpacking size pepper grinder.

 - Bag for carrying out your trash – You’ll need to pack out all of your garbage so bring a bag and tie it to the outside of your backpack when you leave.

-There are a few restaurants and a small market in the Supai village so if you forget something or don’t pack enough food, don’t fret.
+There are a few restaurants and a small market in the Supai village.
+If you forget something or don’t pack enough food, don’t fret.
 The biggest issue with relying on this option is that the village is about 2 miles from the campsite.
-So if you need to grab something or visit the restaurant you’ll have a 4-mile round-trip trek ahead of you.
+So if you need to grab something or visit the restaurant, you’ll have a 4-mile round-trip trek ahead of you.

 For our Havas Falls hike, we brought snack food to munch on throughout the day and cooked a big meal at night.
 We started each day early and chose to have a quick cup of coffee and a granola bar rather than cooking a big breakfast.
 If you’d prefer a big breakfast, you can get several good packaged options.
 Our grub of choice included: